Today's Articles

 Like a number of their generation, Marley and Bunny listened to radio from New Orleans; and they embraced the sounds of rhythm and blues, combining them with pieces of their musical style, producing a (then) new music called ska.
 Although encouraged by his mother to learn a craft, Marley soon abandoned an apprenticeship as a welder to devote himself to music.
 In the 1960s, Peter McIntosh (later Peter Tosh) joined Bunny and Marley's musical sessions, bringing a real guitar, and the three formed the Wailing Wailers.
 During this time, Marley recorded a few songs with producer Leslie Kong, who was introduced to him through local ska celebrity Jimmy Cliff.

-In 1971 they recorded Catch a Fire, the first Jamaican reggae album to enjoy the benefits of a large budget and widespread commercial promotion.
+In 1971, they recorded Catch a Fire, the first Jamaican reggae album to enjoy the benefits of a large budget and widespread commercial promotion.
 Catch a Fire sold modestly, better in Europe than America, but well enough to sustain the company's interest in the group.
-During the early 1970s, the band recorded an album each year and toured extensively, slowly breaking into the European and American markets.
-They played shows with Americans Bruce Springsteen and Sly & the Family Stone, and in 1974 Briton’s Eric Clapton scored a hit with I Shot the Sheriff, a Marley composition.
+During the early 1970s, the band recorded an album yearly and toured extensively, slowly breaking into the European and American markets.
+They played shows with Americans Bruce Springsteen and Sly & the Family Stone, and in 1974, Briton’s Eric Clapton scored a hit with I Shot the Sheriff, a Marley composition.

 The next year, The Wailers made their first major splash in the United States with No Woman No Cry and an album of live material.
 At this point, however, Peter Tosh and Bunny left the band; they then took the name Bob Marley & the Wailers.
 Although Marley had blended politics and music since the early days of "Simmer Down," as his success grew, he became more political.
 His 1976 song War transcribed a speech of Haile Selassie I, the Ethiopian king upon whom the Rastafarian sect was based.
 His lyrics probed the turmoil in Jamaica along with Rastafarian spirituality and mysticism.
 Before the 1976 elections, partisanship inspired gang war in Trench Town and divided the people against themselves.

 By siding with Prime Minister Michael Manley and singing political songs, Marley angered some Jamaicans.
 After surviving an assassination attempt in December, he fled to London until the following year.
 When Marley returned to Jamaica in 1978, he performed in the One Love Peace Concert, seeking to improve existing political conflicts.
-Marley orchestrated a handshake between political opponents Manley and Edward Seaga during this show, a highly symbolic moment.
+During this show, Marley orchestrated a handshake between political opponents Manley and Edward Seaga, a highly symbolic moment.
 Marley's activism extended beyond Jamaica, and people from developing nations found hope in his music.

 Bob Marley, whose name more than anyone represents reggae music tenets of Rastafarianism and the struggle of the economically and politically oppressed, died May 11th, 1981.
 He died in Miami, Fl. at age 36 from cancer that began in his toe and spread throughout his body.
 The Jamaican government held a national funeral honoring his memory.
 He was inducted into the Rock and Roll Hall of Fame in 1994.